 Attention: President Cyril Ramaphosa Minister for Women Minister of Social Development 20 August 2020 RE: NATIONAL SHELTER MOVEMENT CALLS ON THE PRESIDENT TO INTERVENE AND URGENTLY ADDRESS MURDEROUS FUNDING ISSUES WITH WOMEN’S SHELTERS

 While South Africa is in lockdown to curb the spread of the coronavirus, for some, isolating at homepresents additional risks.
 Know that help is available during the lockdown – for anyone at risk of domesticand gender-based violence.
-Click here to download a Safety Plan – for staying safe while enduring an abusive relationship, or when planning to leave, and...Continue reading
+Download the Safety Plan – for staying safe while enduring an abusive relationship, or when planning to leave, and after leaving – during...

 While South Africans are stockpiling and preparing for a 21-day countrywide lockdown to curb the spread of the coronavirus, for some, isolating at home presents additional risks, on top of avoiding possible CoVid-19 infection.
-According to the National Shelter Movement of South Africa (NSM) one of its main concerns is the potential for increased violence against women and children,...Continue reading
+According to the National Shelter Movement of South Africa (NSM) one of its main concerns is the potential for increased violence against women and children, who...Continue reading